If you search for business ideas for online entrepreneurs, you get overwhelmed with lists of opportunities to make money online.

-You don’t have the role to just duplicate the suppliers marketing bla bla with some few changes on your website, to capture your readers.
-Your role is to give your visitors information about the suppliers products from a different, customer point of view.
+You don’t have the role to just duplicate the suppliers marketing blah blah with some few changes on your website, to capture your readers.
+Your role is to give your visitors information about the supplier’s products from a different, customer point of view.
 A view that relates to the real needs, problems and questions of your audience.

-I recommend to make your niche website content honest and opinional or even controversial.
+I recommend making your niche website content honest and opinional or even controversial.
 Show advantages and disadvantages readers should be aware of before they make a buying decision for something.
 Give them how-to-solutions for their problems.

 2. Build a list